drewm27/speakerrankings/extreme-size-pages/W-King+T9+Pro.md

 share-description: "The W-King T9 Pro ranks #28 out of 48 total Party Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The W-King T9 Pro ranks #28 out of 48 total [Party Size Portable Bluetooth Speakers](/extreme-size/).
+The W-King T9 Pro ranks #28 out of 48 total [Party Size Portable Bluetooth Speakers](/extreme-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #28 [W-King T9 Pro](https://s.click.aliexpress.com/e/_c3zh0rJN) [[Aliexpress](https://s.click.aliexpress.com/e/_c3zh0rJN)]: $294
 - Negatives: Sounds warm, somewhat gritty, not as detailed as higher ranked speakers